 Birmingham’s version of the Civil Rights story is told at the Birmingham Civil Rights Institute.
 Different from a static museum, the Institute works at taking the lessons from the past to chart new directions for the future.
 A drive to Vulcan Park lets you view Birmingham and the greatest panorama of the Red Mountains.
 Back on the ground, the 67-acre Birmingham Botanical Gardens will give you a respite among the flowers if it’s a warm day.

 Distance: 146 miles

-The High Museum was built with the support of the Coca-Cola Company whose resources have also enabled the facility to assemble a fantastic art collection.
+The High Museum of Art was built with the support of the Coca-Cola Company whose resources have also enabled the facility to assemble a fantastic art collection.
 With light-filled contemporary galleries, the building is as spectacular as its contents.
 The museum is able to bring shows like the Louvre Atlanta, with hundreds of masterpieces from the famous Paris museum to be shown exclusively at this location.

 The Atlanta History Centre is housed in a plantation home dating from 1845.
 Most of the exhibits are displayed in the adjacent 1928 Swan House Mansion.
 As they say, you’ll walk in wondering and walk out in wonder, having explored the history of the south.

 There’s always something blooming at the beautiful conservatory of the Atlanta Botanical Garden which sits overlooking a placid lake.
-If’s there’s time, explore a bit of Buckhead.
+If there’s time, explore a bit of Buckhead.
 It’s virtually all new too, but has wonderful shopping, shady streets for walking and great places to relax.